What is Optical Fiber and a Fiber Optic Cable?

 A fiber-optic network curated out of these optical fibers facilitates the end-to-end process of communicating the signals.

-The first one and the fastest one is popularly known as FTTH (fiber to the home) or FTTP (fiber to the premises).
-It is named in this way because optical fibers, when installed with the terminals, connect the houses, offices, or large buildings.
+The first and the fastest one is popularly known as FTTH (fiber to the home) or FTTP (fiber to the premises).
+It is named in this way because optical fibers when installed with terminals, connect houses, offices, or large buildings.

 FTTC (fiber to the curb) on the parallel front, is a semi or partial fiber connection.
 Since the fiber optics reach the curb or the hub located near the homes and businesses while further.